-Indicator Disclosure Level of Reporting Location of disclosure Social: Product Responsibility Customer l Customer health and safety PR1 Lifecycle stages in which the health and safety impacts of products and services are assessed for improvement, and the percentage of significant products and services categories subject to such procedures.
-Partially pp. 28-30 PR2 The total number of incidents of non-compliance with regulations and voluntary codes concerning health and safety impacts of products and services during their lifecycle, by type of outcome.
-Fully None reported during the reporting period.
-Product an d service labelling PR3 Type of product and service information required by procedures, and the percentage of significant products and services subject to such information requirements.
-Partially p.
-28 PR4 Total number of incidents of non-compliance with regulations and voluntary codes concerning product and service information and labelling, by type of outcome.
-Fully None reported during the reporting period PR5 Practices related to customer satisfaction, including the results of surveys measuring customer satisfaction.
-Fully рр.
-34-35 Marketing communications PR6 Programmes for adherence to laws, standards, and voluntary codes related to marketing communications, including advertising, promotion and sponsorship.
-Not PR7 Total number of incidents of non-compliance with regulations and voluntary codes concerning marketing communications, including advertising, promotion and sponsorship by type of outcome.
-Fully None received during the reporting period Customer J Customer privacy PR8 Total number of substantiated complaints regarding breaches of customer privacy and losses of customer data.
-Fully None received during the reporting period.
-Complianc Compliance PR9 Monetary value of significant fines for non-compliance with laws and regulations concerning the provision and use of products and services.
-Fully No fines or non-monetary sanctions for non-compliance with the law received during the reporting period.
+Indicator Disclosure Level of Reporting Location of Disclosure Additional Information Marketing communications PR6 Programs for adherence to laws, standards, and voluntary codes related to marketing communications, including advertising, promotion, and sponsorship.
+Fully pp. 23-24 Swissport does not sell any products whose sale is prohibited in specific markets.
+PR7 Total number of incidents of non-compliance with regulations and voluntary codes concerning marketing communications, including advertising, promotion, and sponsorship by type of outcomes.
+Fully - None received during reporting period.
+Customer p privacy PR8 Total number of substantiated complaints regarding breaches of customer privacy and losses of customer data.
+Fully - None received during reporting period.
+Compliance PR9 Monetary value of significant fines for non-compliance with laws and regulations concerning the provision and use of products and services.
+Fully - No fines or non-monetary sanctions for non-compliance with the law received during the reporting period.